arc64/www.tecks.co.nz/data-processing/4b-copy-data/Destination/types-of-research-evidence/how-is-learning-to-be-observed-and-recorded/beliefs-about-the-nature-of-reality-and-what-can-be-observed/assumptions-about-the-nature-of-reality.md

 ---
+has_children: false
 layout: default
+nav_order: 1
-title: "Assumptions about the nature of reality
+title: 'Assumptions about the nature of reality '
-"
-nav_order: Assumptionsaboutthenatureofreality
-has_children: false
 ---
 # Assumptions about the nature of reality